 You may study the description of each slope as well as the interactive track map.

-On site you will find a five-kilometre long track which is lit up and stays open til 10 pm.
+On site you will find a five-kilometer long track which is lit up and stays open til 10 pm.

-In addition to the World Cup Cross-Country Ski Trails, Beitostølen also offers a Biathlon arena with 30 targets at a 50 metre distance.
+In addition to the World Cup Cross-Country Ski Trails, Beitostølen also offers a Biathlon arena with 30 targets at a 164 feet distance.
 The arena is constantly developing, and the arena was recently considerably upgraded.

 Free skiing/off-piste skiing